Stillpoint-Software/hyperbee.json/README.md

 - **Supports:** `JsonElement` and `JsonNode`.
 - **Extensible:** Easily extended to support additional JSON document types.
 - **`IEnumerable` Results:** Deferred execution queries with `IEnumerable`.
-- **Compliant:** Adheres to the JSONPath Specification [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).
+- **Comformant:** Adheres to the JSONPath Specification [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html).

 ## JSONPath Consensus

-Hyperbee.Json aims to follow the emerging JSONPath consensus standard where applicable.
+Hyperbee.Json aims to follow the emerging [JSONPath consensus](https://cburgmer.github.io/json-path-comparison) standard where applicable.
 This standardization effort is critical for ensuring consistent behavior across different implementations of JSONPath.
 However, where the consensus is ambiguous or not aligned with our performance and usability goals, we may deviate.
+Our
-Our goal is always to provide a robust and performant library while keeping an eye on standardization progress.
+goal is always to provide a robust and performant library while keeping an eye on standardization progress.

 ## Installation